-Don’t have access to a photogrammetry camera array to carry out a 3D scan?
-No problem, these tips and tricks will show you how to capture an actor quickly with great results for 3D art – and all you need is a camera or smartphone.
+Don’t have access to a photogrammetry camera array to carry out a 3D scan (opens in new tab)?
+No problem, these tips and tricks will show you how to capture an actor quickly with great results for 3D art (opens in new tab)– and all you need is a camera or a one of the best camera phone (opens in new tab)s.

 Imagine you’re on a movie location with little equipment and only a few minutes with your actor.
 Getting an accurate scan and generating a useable CG model is now possible with just a smartphone and a laptop running Agisoft PhotoScan (opens in new tab) software.